A Truly Engaging & Adaptive Software Experience

 Practice—Corrective Feedback & Metacognitive Coach Support Students

 During Practice, students receive scaffolded practice with new concepts, skills, and strategies.
 They build experience with the help of worked examples, corrective feedback, and the aid of a metacognitive coach.
 To complete Practice, students must correctly answer three consecutive problems or four out of five.
+If students struggle with a particular step, they receive additional targeted practice.
+In Course II, students can select the most effective corrective feedback while working in the Learn Zone.
+Watch the example from Course II.

 Master—Distributive Practice Helps Solidify Understanding

 During Master, students solve problems independently.
 Based on the FASTT model, students solve problems that assess content objectives from both the current and prior lessons.
 This encourages students to interpret the meaning behind each problem, make connections, and solidify their understanding.
+Watch this example from Course I.

 Success Zone—Gain Flexibility Solving Problems

 Students apply math concepts and skills from the Learn Zone to a variety of mathematical situations, including non-routine and contextualized problems in the Success Zone.
 Built as a game board with choice, the Success Zone features problems similar to items on the Next Generation Assessments.
+Watch this overview from Course II.

 Next Generation Assessment Items—Find or Fix

 Derived from Next Generation Assessment sample items, Find or Fix problems ask students to highlight or correct an error in the solution of a problem.
 This helps students to become more aware of common errors.
+See the example from Course II.

-Next Generation Assessment Items—Who's Right?
+Next Generation Assessment Items—What’s Right?

 Next Generation Assessment Items—Word Play